Physical Therapy For Polio-Like Disease In Kids Helps Them Regain Nerve Function

 According to Sebastian’s father, Jarrod Bottomley, he can now sit up, feed himself, take care of himself and get dressed on his own.
 He said it is tremendous progress.

-Camden is about to begin the same journey.
+Camdyn is about to begin the same journey.

 “I know it’s going to be a long, hard road,” Carr said.
 “But I’m willing to do whatever I can for my son.
 So, it defintely gives me hope,”